Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Operator-Switch.md

 - **Flipbook**
 - **Camera**

-All types corresponding to a buffer or texture aren’t in this list because they can’t be assigned as local variables in generated HLSL code.
+This list does not include any type that corresponds to a buffer or texture because it is not possible to assign these types as local variables in generated HLSL code.